 Gorham is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Gorham enrolled in college, Gorham has a number of services, amenities and opportunities geared towards the needs and activities of students.

-Because of many things, Gorham is a great place for families with children to consider.
-First of all, many other families with children live here, making Gorham a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Gorham has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Gorham is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Gorham’s overall crime rate is lower than average for the country.

 The per capita income in Gorham in 2018 was $37,639, which is wealthy relative to Maine, and upper middle income relative to the rest of the US.
 This equates to an annual income of $150,556 for a family of four.

 The people who call Gorham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gorham residents report their race to be White, followed by Asian.
 Important ancestries of people in Gorham include Irish, English, French, Italian, and French Canadian.